catfxngs/HedgeModLinux/README.md

     <img src="https://github.com/thesupersonic16/HedgeModManager/actions/workflows/build.yml/badge.svg">
 </h1>

-A mod manager for Hedgehog Engine games on PC.
+The goal of this project is to better support HedgeModManager on Linux, without using Wine.

+It is currently under active development, and contribution guidelines will be provided at a later date!

-### Current Supported Games
+### Future Supported Games
 - [Sonic Generations](https://store.steampowered.com/app/71340)
 - [Sonic Lost World](https://store.steampowered.com/app/329440)
 - [Sonic Forces](https://store.steampowered.com/app/637100)